Spinal cord injury complications will vary from person-to-person depending on the severity and level of injury.

 - Speech therapy.
 If your SCI is higher-level and caused any respiratory complications, you may also need to work with a speech therapist to increase diaphragmatic strength and learn to manage your secretions.

 - Psychotherapy.
 By digging deep and identifying the underlying causes of mental distress, psychotherapy will help you organize your thoughts and better understand why you’re feeling the way you do.

 - Medications.
-Medications can provide temporary relief of complications.
+Medications can provide temporary relief of some complications.
 However, it’s important to keep in mind that medications also come with a risk of adverse side effects and may not be ideal for long-term use.

 - Botox injections.
 Botox blocks nerve signals that cause muscles to contract.
 However, the effects of Botox are temporary and won’t relieve spasticity long-term.

 - Changes to diet.
-Try to consumer nutrient-dense foods that are high in fiber.
+Try to consume nutrient-dense foods that are high in fiber.
 This will help add bulk to your stool and regulate bowel movements.
 Additionally, drinking lots of water will help soften the stool to prevent constipation.

 - Catheterization.
 A catheter is a narrow tube that drains urine from your bladder.
 Catheterization is the most common form of bladder management after spinal cord injury.

 Keep in mind that what works for someone else may not work for you.
 Generally, a combination of management interventions will be most effective.